South Africa’s first regulated broker-matcher

 Market What it includes Popular examples

-Forex CFDs Major/minor pairs (and more) EUR/USD, GBP/USD, USD/ZAR
+Forex CFDs on major, minor, and some exotic currency pairs EUR/USD, GBP/USD, USD/ZAR

 Trader Support